THYROID TREATMENT: SURGERY

 - It takes 1-3 months for thyroid blood levels to stabilize following surgery.
 Some cats become Hypo thyroid after surgery and must take thyroid supplementation tablets either temporarily or permanently.

 - The importance of the pre-operative nuclear medicine scan was mentioned.
 The chances are, if nuclear medicine is available then radiotherapy is also available.
 If nuclear medicine scanning is not available, then surgical success will rely on the surgeon's ability to determine visually which thyroid lobe is abnormal or if both of them are.
-There is commonly asymmetry in bilaterally diseased cats and symmetry in unilaterally diseased cats.
+It is not unusual for cats with disease in both glands to have one gland larger than the other making it look like there is disease in only one gland.
 The surgeon may not be able to identify the extent of the abnormal tissue correctly.

 CALCIUM CRISIS: THE MOST IMPORTANT POTENTIAL COMPLICATION OF THYROIDECTOMY

 This is a very serious risk for cats who must have both thyroid glands removed.
 The blood calcium level must be regulated very tightly for normal muscle contraction (including heart muscle) to be possible.
-This regulation is controlled by the tiny parathyroid glands adjacent to the thyroid glands.
+This regulation is controlled by the tiny parathyroid glands associated with the thyroid glands.
 If they are damaged, calcium crisis is a possible risk.
+There are four parathyroid glands with each lobe of the thyroid gland having one parathyroid embedded within and one sitting on top as shown in illustration.

 - Signs of hypocalcemia include anxiety, appetite loss, twitching, and facial itch.
 These signs can progress to seizures and/or heart arrhythmia hence the importance of monitoring calcium levels after surgery.

 - Most hypocalcemia shows up in the 24-96 hours following surgery it can show up up to 5 days post-operatively.
-Mild calcium reductions are normal but if the level drops below 7 mg/dl, seizures are likely and the patient is in danger
+Mild calcium reductions are expected with surgery-associated swelling but if the level drops below 7 mg/dl, seizures are likely and the patient is in danger.

 - Calcium crisis is treated with calcium supplementation and Vitamin D but, as there are several forms of both these products, it is important that you use only products recommended by your veterinarian.